rafaelha/dwave_tutorial/README.md

-# The Zero-sum subset *or* How to Program a Quantum Computer in One Day
+# The Zero-sum Subset Problem *or* How to Program a Quantum Computer in a Matter of Hours

 ### Installation instructions